khantilchoksi/Software_Engineering_Assignment2/README.md

   * **Description:**
-    * o	Blockchains are inherently resistant to modification of the data.
+    * Blockchains are inherently resistant to modification of the data.
-o	It is managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
+    * It is managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
-o	After reordering, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which needs a collusion of the network majority.
+    * After reordering, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which needs a collusion of the network majority.
-o	It is used in distributed computing system.
+    * It is used in distributed computing system.
-o	It is decentralized and distributed ledger that is used to record the transactions across multiple machines so that the record can’t be altered retroactively without the alteration of following subsequent blocks and the collusion of the network.
+    * It is decentralized and distributed ledger that is used to record the transactions across multiple machines so that the record can’t be altered retroactively without the alteration of following subsequent blocks and the collusion of the network.
-o	Therefore, it facilitates secure online transaction.
+    * Therefore, it facilitates secure online transaction.

         --------------------